denten-books/plain-text/main.md

 The immateriality of digital text (and image) has placed these copyright restrictions under pressure.
-The work of art in the age of digital reproduction has lost its tenuous hold on the material substratum.
+The work of art in the age of digital reproduction has lost its already tenuous hold on the material substratum.
 Technologies from cheap photocopiers, to desktop printers, to cheap hard drives, and peer-to-peer file sharing networks have reduced the price of a copy down to near zero.
-The response from the film, game, music, and publishing industry has been to push rights management down to the infrastructural level.
-As Charles Clark (the British publisher and authority on copyright) famously put it, "the answer to the machine is in the machine."
+The response from the film, game, music, and publishing industry has been to push rights management down to the infrastructural level, as software and hardware.
+As Charles Clark (the late British publisher and prominent copyright attorney) famously put it, "the answer to the machine is in the machine."

 stipulates that "no person shall circumvent a technological measure that effectively controls access to a work protected under this title